Gothic-Modding-Community/gmc/docs/zengin/worlds/spacer.md

 **Copying VOBs**

-When copying a VOB in spacer, the new VOB might be created as a child of the original one and moving one of them will move both.
+When copy-pasting a VOB in Spacer (right click menu), the new VOB might be created as a child of the original one and moving one of them will move both.
 This doesn't seem to be consistent, but it's worth checking before you accidentally ruin the careful placement of the original VOB.

 ## Troubleshooting

+You can have issues with loading a ZEN or a world model for a multitude of reasons.
+Here is some of the known ones.

 Be aware that maps which use custom assets will cause issues or won't even load unless these assets are included in appropriate directories.
 The severity of this is different depending on the asset type.
 For example, textures will be replaced with a placeholder, but animations will cause crashes.

+!!! note
+    This section is not exhaustive.

+## Advanced usage